sakshigund24/Cipher-Chat-repo/README.md

 ## 📋 Project Overview

-Cipher Chat is a full-stack real-time messaging platform with end-to-end encryption, group chats, video/voice calling, file sharing, and much more.
+Cipher Chat is a full-stack real-time messaging platform with end-to-end encryption, group chats, file sharing, and much more.
 It is built for performance, security, and a great user experience across desktop and mobile.

 ---